 It happens all the time: A child or an adult doesn’t want to smile because he or she has crooked teeth.
 The person feels ashamed and embarrassed.
 Worse yet, the person is afraid to visit an orthodontist to talk about it.
 But that doesn’t have to be the way it is!
 By following these four pro tips, you’ll be able to set your expectations for a first-time visit to an orthodontist and be able to predict what will happen.
-Better yet, you’ll know the key questions to ask to make sure you have the information you need to make a decision about investing in braces.
+In this post, we’ll take you through what to expect seeing an orthodontist in 2020.
+Let’s get cracking.

 Tip #1: First Steps